CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 ````

 The above JSON sets "youraddress@yourdomain.com" to be the envelope address.
-They DSN message will be sent to this address.
-If the receiving mail server
+If something goes wrong, the notification will be sent to this address.
-supports the DSN SMTP extension, MailerQ uses the "dsn" property to pass
+If the receiving mail server also supports the DSN SMTP extension, MailerQ
+uses the "dsn" property in the input JSON to pass additional
 DSN parameters to the receiver.
-Inside the "dsn" property you can specify
-four things:
+You can use the following four DSN settings:

 <table>
     <tr>